Cura-Med/CuraMedWebsite/README.md

 Please see readme from https://github.com/Cura-Med/GoogleCloudDeployReactStarter on how to deploy the website to google cloud

 Commands:
+npnm install
+to install all libraries and dependencies

 pnpm run dev
 to run it locally